 This ensemble provides students with an introduction to the skills, knowledge, and attitudes necessary for satisfactory ensemble performance, namely: adequate technical facility for successful ensemble participation; functional knowledge of musical grammar and syntax in reference to its application in ensemble performance; proper application of aural and rhythmic skills in an ensemble setting; music sensitivity in relation to ensemble performance; and a knowledge of the protocols of ensemble preparation and performance.
 Emphasis on utilization of major scales and chords through application in both classical and jazz styles.

-Ensemble Performance 2 is an introduction to the fundamentals of the jazz idiom, jazz teory, and jazz improvization.
+Ensemble Performance 2 is an introduction to the fundamentals of the jazz idiom, jazz theory, and jazz improvisation.
 Topics include correct interpretation of jazz rhythm and articulation, basic jazz theory, and the development of improvised melodies.
 Students will play in small ensembles, or "combos", in this course.
 Students are expected to have at least an intermediate level of skill on their instruments at the time they begin this course.

 Introduction to multiple styles of American popular music: more advanced harmony and rhythm; improvisiong on common chord progressions; semi-independent combos.